Health

 Tinea pedis: Causes, symptoms and treatment

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology May 08, 2022 • 5 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Sep 13, 2024 • 5 min

-Tinea pedis, also known as athlete’s foot, is a fungal infection that typically starts between the toes and can spread to the soles of the feet.
-It’s a contagious and common type of infection.
+Tinea pedis, also known as athlete’s foot, is a common and contagious type of fungal infection that typically starts between the toes.
+It can spread to other parts of the feet, including the soles and toenails.
+It can also spread to other people.
 Tinea pedis can affect anyone of any age.
-Here, we look at the causes of athlete’s foot, its symptoms and the best way to treat it.

 What is tinea pedis?